China - Data Protection Overview

 All the national standards in connection with information security are issued by the National Information Security Standardisation Technical Committee ('TC260').

 A standard issued by TC260 is the Information Security Technology - Personal Information Security Specification (GB/T 35273-2020) ('the Specification') which establishes benchmarks for the processing of personal information by all types of entities and organisations.
 This standard first entered into effect on 1 May 2018 and was amended on 6 March 2020, with such amendments becoming effective on 1 October 2020.
-The amendments address the relevant issues brought by emerging technologies, such as personalised display, data integration, management of SDK/plug-in, among others.
+The amendments address the relevant issues brought by emerging technologies, such as personalised display, data integration, and management of SDK/plug-in, among others.
 The Specification is voluntary and not mandatory, but it may nevertheless be considered as a generally accepted compliance standard and good practice in China.

-The Guidelines for Internet Personal Information Security Protection ('the Internet Security Guidelines') (promulgated by the Cybersecurity Guard Department of the MPS, the Beijing Network Industry Committee, and the 3rd Research Institution of the MPS) stipulate protection of personal information from the perspectives of the management system, security technology, data processing, and contingency disposal.
+The Guidelines for Internet Personal Information Security Protection (only available in Chinese here) ('the Internet Security Guidelines') (promulgated by the Cybersecurity Guard Department of the MPS, the Beijing Network Industry Committee, and the 3rd Research Institution of the MPS) stipulate protection of personal information from the perspectives of the management system, security technology, data processing, and contingency disposal.
 This guideline is voluntary and not mandatory, but it may nevertheless be considered as a generally accepted compliance standard and good practice in China, often referred by the police in enforcement actions.

 National standards regarding classified protection of cybersecurity systems

 In 2019, China established the classified protection of cybersecurity system by formally issuing seven national standards (promulgated by TC260):